 Be curious.
 Don’t ask what a simple online search can answer.
 Use the opportunity to learn more about your lunch buddy, their company, and the job they are doing.
 Prepare a few questions that matter to you.
 You could ask how they got to where they are, their opinion on trends in the industry, what they enjoy about their work and also what things are not so great.
 This is not a job interview, but a unique opportunity for you to get to know a company and its employees authentically.

 Some companies are offering CareerLunch in a virtual format.
 To see which companies offer this experience, check their profile.
-A virtual CareerLunch takes place in the same spirit as the physical CareerLunch with the main difference that you will meet in a video call instead of in-person.
-You will receive the details to join the video call a few days ahead of the lunch.
+A virtual CareerLunch takes place in the same spirit as the physical CareerLunch with the main differences that you will meet in a video call instead of in-person and probably share a cup of coffee or tea instead of a proper lunch.
+You will receive the details to join the video call a day before the lunch.